February 1, 2014, updated Dec. 11, 2018 *

 Multiple Anomaly Detection & Automated Recording.

-The detection device is a small and very sensitive magnet variometer, electronically monitored, round-the-clock, by a stable, commercially-built photo-electric relay system & vertical light beam projection.
-The sensor movement pulse is used to perform two functions:
+The detection devices are small, affordable, and very sensitive magnetometers, electronically monitored, round-the-clock, by stable, commercially-built micro-computers and a dedicated server.
+The sensor reading change is used to perform two functions:

 The MADAR Project